 Were you sexually assaulted?
 We can’t guarantee that we can successfully sue the person committing the assault.
 The best justice for the rapist is often the criminal justice system.
 We may be able to sue the premises where the assault took place or the person who employed the rapist if there is a tie to the criminal behavior.

 Ready to see if you have a case?
 Contact us online or by phone at 877.858.8018.
 All inquiries are protected by the attorney-client privilege and kept CONFIDENTIAL.
 (There is never a fee for a consultation.)

 *Note this story is based on the complaint filed in court.
-Brennan's of Houston has not yet been to court.
+Brennan's of Houston settled with no findings of guilt or other responsibility.